-Delaware Courts are in Phase Two of the reopening plan as of June 15, 2020, allowing the public to return to court facilities.
+Delaware Courts are in a modified Phase Three of the reopening plan as of October 5, 2020, allowing jury trials to resume.
 Learn more about the public reopening plan.

 For the latest on the Delaware Judiciary response to COVID-19 – and for contact information for each court during this emergency – please visit The Delaware Judiciary Response to Coronavirus Disease (COVID-19) page.

 The Court of Chancery has issued Courtroom Protocols that are being implemented, effective June 8, 2020, in conjunction with the reopening of the courthouses.

 The Court of Chancery has issued a statement concerning the use of a drop box at the courthouse and deadlines.

 The Delaware Court of Chancery is widely recognized as the nation's preeminent forum for the determination of disputes involving the internal affairs of the thousands upon thousands of Delaware corporations and other business entities through which a vast amount of the world's commercial affairs is conducted.
 Its unique competence in and exposure to issues of business law are unmatched.

 A short history of the Court of Chancery, which dates back to 1792.

 Detailed description of the legal jurisdiction of the Court.

 Short biographies on the judicial officers of the Court.

 Latest and archived decisions by the Court.